Donald Trump rewrites GOP playbook on trade

-President Trump has rewritten the Washington playbook on trade politics and many GOP Senate candidates are chasing after him, embracing get-tough approaches that would have been unthinkable for Republicans just a few years ago.
+President Trump has rewritten the Washington playbook on trade politics, and many Republican Senate candidates are chasing after him, embracing get-tough approaches that would have been unthinkable for them just a few years ago.

-Rep. Luke Messer, a one-time free trade advocate who in 2015 delivered a rousing floor speech saying open markets create jobs and economic opportunities, is blunt about the transformation: “The president has changed my opinion on these trade agreements,” he said in a debate among candidates running for the GOP’s nomination for Indiana’s Senate seat.
+Rep. Luke Messer of Indiana, a former free trade advocate who delivered a rousing floor speech in 2015 saying open markets create jobs and economic opportunities, is blunt about the transformation: “The president has changed my opinion on these trade agreements,” he said in a debate among Republicans running for the party’s Senate nomination.

-His rivals — Rep. Todd Rokita and former state lawmaker Mike Braun - have staked out similar positions, backing Mr. Trump’s criticism of “unfair” trade deals as well as his controversial decision last month to slap tariffs on Chinese imports.
+His rivals — Rep. Todd Rokita and former state lawmaker Mike Braun — have staked out similar positions, backing Mr. Trump’s criticism of “unfair” trade deals as well as his decision last month to slap tariffs on Chinese imports.

-Next door in Ohio, Republican Rep. Jim Renacci says he’s constantly weighing the pros and cons of trade, as he calibrates his positions ahead of a Senate run there.
+Republican Rep. James B. Renacci said he is constantly weighing the pros and cons of trade as he calibrates his positions ahead of a Senate run in Ohio.

-Democrats say Mr. Renacci’s now being wishy-washy after a long career of voting for free trade deals, including agreements with South Korea, Colombia and Panama in 2011, and fast-track trade negotiating powers for President Obama in 2015.
+Democrats say Mr. Renacci is being wishy-washy after a long career of voting for free trade deals, including agreements with South Korea, Colombia and Panama in 2011, and fast-track trade negotiating powers for President Obama in 2015.

-In Pennsylvania, Rep. Lou Barletta also backed free trade in 2011 and 2015, but now as a Senate candidate, he touts his opposition to the Trans Pacific Partnership and praises Mr. Trump’s stiffer stance.
+In Pennsylvania, Rep. Lou Barletta also backed free trade in 2011 and 2015, but now as a Senate candidate, he touts his opposition to the Trans-Pacific Partnership and praises Mr. Trump’s stiffer stance.

-“The politics of trade have changed enormously since Trump became president,” said Darrell West, vice president and director of governance studies and director of the center for technology innovation at the Brookings Institutions.
+“The politics of trade have changed enormously since Trump became president,” said Darrell West, vice president and director of governance studies and director of the center for technology innovation at the Brookings Institution.
 “Most Republicans supported free trade, but now they have embraced his tough stance on China.”

-Mr. Trump had long been a critic of U.S. trade policy, and as president he’s backed up his talk with action.
+Mr. Trump had long been a critic of U.S. trade policy, and as president he has backed up his talk with action.
 He withdrew from the TPP, the trade deal Mr. Obama negotiated with the 2015 fast-track powers, and he demanded rewrites of free trade agreements with South Korea, Canada and Mexico.

 The irony is that it was Republicans who provided the bulk of votes for each of those deals, with 90 percent supporting the Korean agreement in 2011, among them then-Rep. Mike Pence of Indiana, and three-quarters backing fast-track powers in 2015.